Phase 1 Strategic Synthesis · Near & Dear · 2026

 TargetCutera Secret RF, Excel V+, Enlighten practices

-Thermage FLX launched in the Jennifer Aniston era.
-Operators call it physically uncomfortable.
-Patients call it painful.
+Thermage is a legacy brand — the FLX is its current-generation device, launched in 2018.
+Operators still call it physically uncomfortable.
+Patients still call it painful.
 The pedigree is real.
 The momentum isn't.
 DENSITY beats it on every axis — collagen output, comfort, and consistency.

 TargetThermage FLX (Solta) practices